 As he approached the colony ship in his TARDIS, the Master immediately picked up on the time dilation that was going on.
 Sure, he could arrive at the top of the ship where time was flowing at one speed.
 But things looked far more interesting at the ship's thrusters - where time was moving at a different pace.
 A whole colony, already, seemed to be growing there.
 That must be where the Cybermen would eventually evolve.

 In this particular incarnation, he loved to be bold.
 So he materialized at the bottom of the ship.
-The time dilation blew out his dematerialization circuit - stranding himself there.
+The time dilation blew out his dematerialization circuit - stranding him there.
 No matter, he had work to do.
 He needed to establish himself as the leader of this fledgling colony and persuade them to start converting themselves' into Cybermen.
-As their leader, he would be in control of Cyber-army once it was complete.
+As their leader, he would be in control of the Cyber-army once it was complete.
 A perfect strategy.

 Except, of course, that the colony eventually rejected his leadership.
 The Master had to take on a disguise and find a new way to manipulate the people into mass-conversion.
 He becomes an eccentric worker at a hospital and manages to carry out his plans from there.

 SPECIAL NOTE: We do still need to get Gallifreyan Mean Time to work a bit, here.
-The Twelfth Doctor makes it clear that he hasn't met the Simms Master until that fateful moment at the end of World Enough And Time.
+The Twelfth Doctor makes it clear that he hasn't met the Simm Master until that fateful moment at the end of World Enough And Time.
 The Eleventh Doctor was around for quite some time - particularly after he chooses to defend Trenzalore.
 Their timelines need to line up, at least, a bit.
 So, let's say the Master spent nearly a thousand years in the colony ship.
 Considering it's in a weird time zone of its own, the idea can vaguely work.

-SUPER SPECIAL NOTE: Having said that, Gallifreyan Mean Time is still being broken a bit when the Twelfth Doctor meets the Simms Master.
+SUPER SPECIAL NOTE: Having said that, Gallifreyan Mean Time is still being broken a bit when the Twelfth Doctor meets the Simm Master.
 But it's also being broken because the Master and Missy are meeting each other.
 So, really, anything goes in a moment like this.
 However, once the Master regenerates into Missy, her timeline synchs up properly with the Doctor's as we start watching Series 8.
 Which is why I say the Master spent so much time in the colony ship.
 It gets Gallifreyan Mean Time to work properly again once the Master regenerates and escapes the colony ship

 SUPER DUPER SPECIAL NOTE: There is much about this Mondasian colony ship that needs deeper investigation.
 The biggest question being: how do the Cybermen on the ship eventually become the Cybermen we see in The Tenth Planet?
 I have a feeling we might get some of these answers in the Christmas Special.
 So, for now, I will leave this alone.
 Someday soon, however, expect me to finally do a CHRONOLOGIES AND TIMELINES about the Cybermen.